an attack of the heart

 But way back in 1978 I simply could not confess to that, and replied: "No, not at all.
 As you've noted, I've turned more recently to writing on what some might describe as "postmodern" authors.
 But I still believe there's much to be written about on writers like Doris Betts (a professor at the nearby University of North Carolina) and you, Mr. Price."
 I don't know if he bought that or not, but the others seemed genuinely pleased by my reply.

 Unfortunately, Price never lived to see the honesty of my statement.
 He died early this year on January 20th.
 Immediately I determined to write something.
 But the only book I had previously read, A Long and Happy Life, was in the mid-1960s, a few years after it was published in 1962.
 I would have been happy to reread it, but our local Beverly Hills Library did not own a copy.
-So I chose, instead, a fiction from Reynolds' mid-career, coming after some of his better known works, A Generous Man, The Surface of Earth, and Kate Vaiden and before his completion of his Great Circle trilogy.
+So I chose, instead, a fiction from Reynolds' mid-career, coming after some of his better known works, A Generous Man, The Surface of Earth, and Kate Vaiden, and before his completion of his Great Circle trilogy.

-Accordingly, I'm not sure that this book is truly representative of Price's work, but it does seem honest and somewhat autobiographically based, or, perhaps, I should say it seems largely authentic, filled with the detail of a 1954 boys' camp in the North Carolina Smoky Mountains, where the 21 year-old "hero," Bridge Boatner, takes on the responsibilities of caring for several rowdy boys, living in large room in a summer camp.
+Accordingly, I'm not sure that this book is truly representative of Price's work, but it does seem honest and somewhat autobiographically based, or, perhaps, I should say it fells to be largely authentic, filled with the detail of a 1954 boys' camp in the North Carolina Smoky Mountains, where the 21 year-old "hero," Bridge Boatner, takes on the responsibilities of caring for several rowdy boys, living in large room in a summer camp.
 In that sense, Price's fiction might almost be read as an all-male version of his mentor, Eudora Welty's long story, "Moon Lake."

 Like Welty's story, wherein one young orphan girl, Easter, seems far more mature and daring than the other giggling schoolgirls, in The Tongues of Angels, one young boy, Rafe Noren, also a kind of orphan (he has seen his mother and her maid murdered) possesses talents and knowledge that awe both the other "reedy voiced" boys and the young Boatner, a budding painter trying to lay to rest his own demons connected with father's recent death.